Risks of Waiving an Appraisal, Inspection or Mortgage Contingency

 The Home Inspection Contingency

-Unlike an appraisal, which is focused on the market value of the house, the home inspection evaluates the current condition of the property.
+Unlike an appraisal, which focuses on the market value of the house, the home inspection evaluates the current condition of the property.

-The inspector will review all aspects of the home being purchased, including the roof and foundation, the electrical system, heating and air conditioning, etc. The home inspection is the buyers’ way of learning the true condition of the house they’re attempting to buy.
+The inspector will review all aspects of the home being purchased.
+This includes the roof and foundation, the electrical system, heating and air conditioning, etc. The home inspection is the buyers’ way of learning the true condition of the house they are attempting to buy.

 Some buyers choose to include a home inspection contingency within their purchase agreement.
 Other buyers might decide to waive the inspection contingency, in order to make their offer more appealing to the seller.